 As of the report date, GE Capital was operational in its renovated office space.
-Under the CEA, GE Capital's performance is assessed annually relative to payroll obligations.
+Under the CEA, GE Capital's performance is assessed annually relative to new direct jobs payroll obligations.
 The most recent obligation included \$31.3 million in payroll for the 12-month period ending December 31, 2018.
-GE Capital generated \$27.3 million in payroll during this period, missing the performance requirement.
+GE Capital reported to LED that the company generated \$27.3 million in payroll for new direct jobs during this period, missing the performance requirement.
 The next obligation includes \$32.2 million in payroll for the 12-month period ending December 31, 2019.